Explore Historical Attractions in Boston

 USS Constitution

 The USS Constitution is a historic warship preserved and maintained in Boston since 1797.
 Located in the Charlestown Navy Yard, it is the world’s oldest commissioned warship still afloat.
-The USS Constitution was originally built to protect American merchant ships from European warships.
+USS Constitution was originally built to protect American merchant ships from European warships.

 Boston Tea Party Ships & Museum